 The formation of a blood clot within a vein usually of the leg or pelvis; depending on clot size, it may obstruct blood flow leading to serious complications, including traveling to the lungs (Pulmonary Embolism).

 A disorder of the body’s metabolism characterized by its inability to produce insulin (Type 1) or inability to utilize insulin (Type 2).

 During a Doppler ultrasound evaluation, a doctor or trained technician uses a special stethoscope to listen for changes in the sound of blood flow; Duplex imaging includes a Doppler evaluation but also uses sound waves bounced off red blood cells to create an image showing the size and shape of a blood vessel and the blood flowing through it.

 Digital Subtraction Angiography – creates computer images after dye is inserted through a catheter.

 Surgical removal of a blood clot, which after circulating in the bloodstream became lodged in a blood vessel.

-Caused by a piece of plaque or clot floating in bloodstream that supplies the brain and lodges in one of its blood vessels.
+Caused by a piece of plaque or clot floating in the bloodstream that lodges in one of the blood vessels that supplies the brain.

 Relatively new, less invasive surgery whereby surgeons enter the body through blood vessels rather than through a large incision.